marco-souza/omg/README.md

 **Example Usage:**

 ```
-omg "I want model expert in python which can teach me how to become a great developer"
+omg I want model expert in python which can teach me how to become a great developer
 ```

 This will generate a Modelfile for an Ollama model like the following one